hbctraining/Peak_analysis_workshop/lessons/06_diffbind_analysis.md

 ```

 First step in the pipeline is to read in the metadata that we prepared.
 The second step involves creating the diffbind object.
 We do that using `dba` function.
 This function takes the metadata as `sampleSheet` and `scoreCol` referes to the peak singal score in the peak files.
 If used MACS software, the scores are generally in the 5th column.

-After creating the dba object, next is to filter out the blacklists and greylists regions.
-Which are the problematic regions ###DEFINE PROBLEMATIC### in the genome. `Blacklist` regions for many reference genomes have been identified as part of the ENCODE project and can be accessed through the `dba.blacklist()` function in DiffBind.
-If the control samples are available, one can prepare regions to be excluded specific to the experiment.
-Those are called `Greylists` using the `GreyListChIP` package.

-### MAYBE A LITTLE MORE ABOUT BLACKLIST AND GREYLIST FROM OLD MATERIAL###

-We have ran our data through nf-core pipeline, which employs blacklist removal in its pipeline so we are skipping this here.

 ## Affinity binding matrix